 Mrs Una Brak, chairman of the United Sisterhood of Johannesburg addressing the annual meeting.
 Seated (from left) Rabbi Ady Assabi of Temple Shalom, Mrs Rita Marx, honorary life president, and the Deputy Mayoress of Sandton, Mrs Denise Forster.
 There are tremendous stresses imposed on women who combine the roles of housewife and mother with a career, said Mrs Carmella Yom Tov, psychologist and management stress counsellor.
-Speaking at the recent 51st annual meeting of the United Sisterhood of Johannesburg at Temple Emanuel Centre, Mrs Yom Tov said that although women provided the safe, secure nest to which their men could return, their own depenneeds were not dency met.
+Speaking at the recent 51st annual meeting of the United Sisterhood of Johannesburg at Temple Emanuel Centre, Mrs Yom Tov said that although women provided the safe, secure nest to which their men could return, their own dependency needs were not met.
 "He comes home to a tidy house and hot dinner.
 She comes home to carry "When entering the work market they are prone to the same tensions as men but lack the supportive back-up at home.
-They have to suppress their feelings and adopt the male's stiff upper lip at-titude to avoid being disparaged as the weaker sex. meeting was The opened with a prayer by Rabbi Dr Norman Mendel, chairman of the ecumenical council.
-Messages were read by Mrs Reeva Rudolph, deputy mayoress Johannesburg; Mrs Rose Norwich of the SA Jewish Board of Deputies; and Mrs Eve Mankiewicz-Dermeik, vice-president of Ben-Gurion professor in SA The SA Associates of tivists would be exploited, together with the linkage of Zionism and apartheid by Ben-Gurion University are currently hosting an eminent member of the University's academic staff, Professor J Wisniak, vice president and dean of the Research and Development Authority at Ben-Gurion University.
+They have to suppress their feelings and adopt the male's stiff upper lip at-titude to avoid being disparaged as the weaker sex. meeting The was opened with a prayer by Rabbi Dr Norman Mendel, chairman of the ecumenical council.
+Messages were read by Mrs Reeva Rudolph, deputy mayoress Johannesburg: Mrs Rose Norwich of the SA Jewish Board of Deputies; and Mrs Eve Mankiewicz- Ben-Gurion professor in SA The SA Associates of tivists would be exploited, together with the linkage of Zionism and apartheid by Ben-Gurion University are currently hosting an eminent member of the University's academic staff, Professor J Wisniak, vice president and dean of the Research and Development Authority at Ben-Gurion University.
 Professor Wisniak, who was born in San-tiago, Chile, is fluent in four languages and has distinguished himself in many fields including chemical engineering, technol-ogy and applied research.
-His general fields of interest are thermodynamics, kinetics and development of chemical process -particularly in the areas of ultilization of vegetable and fish oils, jojoba oil, vapour-liquid equili-brium and heats of mixing.
-He has appointments as special consultant to several universities, research and development institutions, manufac-turers and industriaf organisations worldwide and has a long, noteworthy list of publications to his credit.
-Professor Wisniak will be visiting centres throughout South Africa, to conduct consultations with the academic staff of various SA univer-sities, leading educators as well as top ranking professional and business people.
-Professor J Wisniak Blum at campaign launch Prof Yehuda Blum, former Israeli representative to the United Nations, urged awareness of the dangers confronting the Jewish people at the recent campaign launch of the Israel United Appeal's Glenhazel district.
-"Our right to a state of our own is still being challenged, not only by Prof Blum warned that it was misguided to pretend Arab animosity was tied to the Judea, Samaria and Golan problems.
+His general fields of interest are ther-modynamics, kinetics and development of chemical process -particularly in the areas of ultilization of vegetable and fish oils, jojoba oil, vapour-liquid equili-brium and heats of mixing.
+He has ap-pointments as special pointments as special consultant to several universities, research and development institutions, manufac-turers and industriaf organisations worldwide and has a long, noteworthy list of publications to his credit.
+Professor Wisniak will be visiting centres throughout South Africa, to conduct consultations with the academic staff of various SA univer-sities, leading edu- Blum at campaign launch Prof Yehuda Blum, forchallenged, not only by mer Israeli representa-tive to the United Nations, urged awareness of the dangers confronting the Jewish people at the recent campaign launch of the Israel United Ap-peal's Glenhazel dis- "Our right to a state of our own is still being trict.

+Arabs, but by other states as well," he said.

+Prof Blum warned that it was misguided to pretend Arab animosity was tied to the Judea, Samaria and Golan problems.
 The root cause of Arab conflict was the unwillingness of the Arab world to come to terms with Israel's very existence.
-"To put it simp-Arabs, but by other states ly", he said, "it is a ne welt," he said. challenge to Israel's so legitimacy, irrespective of boundaries and territories.
-The Palestinian ques-tion and "self-determination", he stated, were devices created with the objective of liquidating Israel. > Sisterhood held a lunch to celebrate Mother's Day simultaneously with the United Sisterhood in Cleveland, Ohio, to which it is twinned.
+"To put it simply", he said, "it is a challenge to Israel's legitimacy, irrespective of boundaries and territories.
+The Palestinian ques-tion and "self-determination", he stated, were devices created with the objective of liquidating Israel.
+The Temple Shalom Sisterhood held a lunch to celebrate Mother's Day simultaneously with the United Sisterhood in Cleveland, Ohio, to which it is twinned.